JetBrains/intellij-sdk-docs/topics/tutorials/tree_structure_view.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 This tutorial is meant to illustrate how the project tree structure view appearance can be modified programmatically.
-If you need to know more about basic concepts of a project view in IntelliJ-based IDEs, please refer to the [Project Tool Window](https://www.jetbrains.com/help/idea/project-tool-window.html) section in IntelliJ IDEA Web Help.
+If you need to know more about basic concepts of the project view in IntelliJ-based IDEs, please refer to the [Project Tool Window](https://www.jetbrains.com/help/idea/project-tool-window.html) section in IntelliJ IDEA Web Help.

 This topic describes the [treeStructureProvider](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/tree_structure_provider) sample plugin.

 The steps below show how to filter out and keep visible only text files and directories in the Project View Panel.
+Other use cases include grouping/nesting related entries, e.g., [GUI Designer](https://www.jetbrains.com/help/idea/gui-designer-basics.html) <path>.form</path> file and related bound class ([`FormMergerTreeStructureProvider`](upsource:///plugins/ui-designer/src/com/intellij/uiDesigner/projectView/FormMergerTreeStructureProvider.java)).

 ## Register Custom TreeStructure Provider